-Thoracic sympathectomy for treatment of primary hyperhidrosis is generally covered subject to the indications listed below and per your plan documents.
+Thoracic sympathectomy for treatment of primary focal hyperhidrosis is generally covered subject to the indications listed below and per your plan documents.

-Thoracic sympathectomy (open or endoscopic) for the treatment of hyperhidrosis is limited to a subset of patients with primary axillary or palmar hyperhidrosis that is intractable and disabling.
-Intractable and disabling primary axillary or palmar hyperhidrosis is demonstrated when clinical documentation indicates all of the following criteria are met:
+Thoracic sympathectomy (open or endoscopic) for the treatment of primary focal hyperhidrosis is limited to a subset of patients with primary axillary or palmar hyperhidrosis that is severe intractable and disabling, as demonstrated by clinical documentation which indicates all of the following:

 - The condition significantly interferes with the member’s ability to perform age-appropriate activities of daily living.

-- The primary hyperhidrosis is causing a chronic dermatological complication such as skin maceration (softening due to exposure to moisture) with secondary infection, dermatitis/fungal conditions or other skin diseases.
+- The primary focal hyperhidrosis is causing a chronic dermatological complication such as skin maceration (softening due to exposure to moisture) with secondary infection, dermatitis/fungal conditions or other skin diseases.

 - There is documented failure, contraindication or intolerance to treatment with medical therapies including:

 - Topical and/or systemic medications such as prescription aluminum chloride or other extra strength antiperspirants, oral anticholinergics, beta-blockers, or benzodiazepines; and

 - Treatment with Botulinum Toxin (Botox).
 Note: Botox is subject to separate pharmacy review.
 See associated policies in the Related Content section of this page.

-- The following treatments or procedures are considered investigational for treatment of hyperhidrosis:
+- The following treatments or procedures are considered investigational:

 - Sympathectomy for craniofacial or plantar hyperhidrosis